Joao4569/be-centered/README.md

 - Final validator test for style.css results:
   - file validates as CSS level 3 + SVG

+- Final validator test for thank-you.html results:
+  - No errors or warnings found.

 - All the pages of BeCentered have passed their validator testing at the time of submission.

 ### Unfixed Bugs